Message for our friends and clients More Information

-- If a website is not cross browser compatible and only uses Flash, the website may not load on some browsers or systems such as iPhones or iPads.
+- If a website is not cross browser compatible and only built for Internet Explorer, the website may not load on some browsers or systems such as iPhones or iPads.

 - Therefore, if the site doesn't load on all browsers, then search engines, such as Google, will notice.

 - As a result, due to limited browser compatibility, the search engines will most likely rank the website lower in search results than other websites that do load on all browsers.

 For the best end result, it's important to find a balance between all four website factors as a whole: